dotse/tls-fed-auth/tls-fed-auth.md

 If any certificate in a certificate chain is compromised, the revocation process can be complex and slow.
 This complexity arises because not only the compromised certificate but potentially multiple certificates within the chain might need to be revoked and reissued.
 Public key pinning mitigates this complexity by allowing clients to explicitly trust a specific public key, thereby reducing dependency on the entire certificate chain's integrity.

-If a leaf certificate is compromised, the revocation process involves removing the pin associated with the compromised certificate and updating the metadata with a pin from a new certificate.
+If a leaf certificate is compromised within a FedTLS federation, the revocation process involves removing the pin associated with the compromised certificate and updating the metadata with a pin from a new certificate.
 This eliminates the need for traditional revocation mechanisms and focuses the trust relationship on the specific, updated public key.

 ## Pin Discovery and Preloading

 Peers in the federation retrieve these unique public key pins, serving as pre-configured trust parameters, from the federation metadata.
 The federation MUST facilitate the discovery process, enabling peers to identify the relevant pins for each endpoint.
 Information such as organization, tags, and descriptions within the federation metadata aids in this discovery.

-Before initiating any connection, both clients and servers preload the chosen pins in strict adherence to the guidelines outlined in section 2.7 of [@!RFC7469].
-This preloading ensures connections only occur with endpoints possessing matching public keys, effectively blocking attempts to use fraudulent certificates.
+Before initiating any connection, clients and servers MUST preload the designated pins from the federation metadata.
+This aligns with the principle described in Section 2.7 of [@!RFC7469], which introduces optional sources for pinning information, with the federation metadata serving as one such source.
+Preloading pins restricts connections to endpoints with matching public keys, mitigating the risks posed by fraudulent certificates.

 ## Verification of Received Certificates

-Upon connection establishment, both endpoints (client and server) must either leverage public key pinning or validate the received certificate against the published pins.
+Upon connection establishment, both endpoints, client and server, must either leverage public key pinning or validate the received certificate against the published pins.
 Additionally, the federation metadata contains issuer information, which implementations MAY optionally use to verify certificate issuers.
 This step remains at the discretion of each individual implementation.

 In scenarios where a TLS session terminates independent of the application (e.g., via a reverse proxy), the termination point can utilize optional untrusted TLS client certificate authentication or validate the certificate issuer itself.
 Depending on the specific implementation, pin validation can then be deferred to the application itself, assuming the peer certificate is appropriately transferred (e.g., via an HTTP header).

 ## Failure to Validate

-It is crucial to note that failure to validate a received certificate against the established parameters, whether through pinning or issuer verification, results in immediate termination of the connection.
-This strict approach ensures only authorized and secure communication channels are established within the federation.
+A received certificate that fails validation MUST result in the immediate termination of the connection.
+This strict enforcement ensures that only authorized and secure communication channels are established within the federation.

 ## Certificate Rotation: